anthonymendez/anthonymendez.github.io/_portfolio/CORGICOURSE.md

 date: 2017-07-17
 ---

-Corgi Course is 2D Side-Scrolling Infinite Runner game.
-The game is very barebones and basic with the objective being: Jump over all the scary vacuum cleaners.
+Corgi Course is 2D Side-Scrolling Infinite Runner game made in Unity.
+The game is very barebones with a basic objective: Jump over all the scary vacuum cleaners.
+Corgi Course was made in a week with two friends for a Game Jam.

 ### Development